Estimating the Impact of Weather on Agriculture: Data

 \subsubsection{Assimilation Models}

 Assimilation models combine a large number of observations from different sources (e.g. satellites, weather stations, ships, aircraft) to produce a model of the global climate system or a particular atmospheric phenomenon.
-Reanalyses are assimilation models applied retrospectively over a given time period, to incorporate improvements in algorithms, data processing and new data sets, and support analysis of climate over the long-term.
+Reanalyses are assimilation models applied retrospectively over a given time period, to incorporate improvements in algorithms, data processing, and new data sets to support analysis of climate over the long-term.
 Outputs are inferred or predicted based on the system state and understanding of interactions between model variables.
 Outputs are differentiated at higher temporal resolution (sub-daily), as well as vertical/pressure levels, but typically lower spatial resolution than other weather data sets.
-We use two reanalysis data sets for both rainfall and temperature in this analysis: The European Centre for Medium-Range Weather Forecasts ERA5, gridded at $0.28^{\circ}$, and the NASA Modern-Era Retrospective analysis for Research and Applications (MERRA2), on an irregular grid of $0.625^{\circ}\times0.5^{\circ}$ \citep{ERA5, MERRA2}.
+We use two reanalysis data sets for both rainfall and temperature in this analysis: The European Centre for Medium-Range Weather Forecasts ERA5, gridded at $0.28^{\circ}$, and the NASA Modern-Era Retrospective analysis for Research and Applications (MERRA-2), on an irregular grid of $0.625^{\circ}\times0.5^{\circ}$ \citep{ERA5, MERRA2}.
 The two sources have many inputs in common, although differ in processing routines and models.
+Papers which use ERA5 include \cite{ArslanEtAl15}, \cite{AsfawMaggio18}, \cite{KalkuhlWenz20}, \cite{SedovaKalkuhl20}, and \cite{JagnaniEtAl21}.
+Those which use MERRA-2 include \cite{ChenEtAl17}, \cite{ChenEtAl18}, and \cite{LettaEtAl18}.